arthur875/Mojito/README.md

    ```
    > Note: The `.env` file variables are case-sensitive.
 Make sure to use `clientId` exactly as shown.

-4. Make sure you have the following directories structure:
+4. Make sure you have the following directory structure:
    ```
    assets/
      images/
        bot_profile_image.png
        bot_profile_wallpaper_image.png
+   commands/
+     play_songs/
+       play.js
+       skip.js
+       stop.js
+       volume.js
+     utility/
+       help.js
    ```
-   > These images are needed for the help command embed visuals.
+   > The images are needed for rich embed visuals in help commands.

-5. Deploy slash commands:
+5. Deploy slash commands to your Discord server:
    ```
    node deploy.js
    ```

 6. Start the bot:
    ```
    node index.js
    ```

+## Console Features

+The bot includes a real-time console display showing:

+- Current song progress with a visual progress bar
+- Song playback status with timestamps
+- Connection status and error reports
+- Command logs with timestamps

 ## Hosting Notes

-The bot includes a simple HTTP server in `keep_alive.js` which helps with keeping the bot running on certain hosting platforms that require regular HTTP traffic.
+The bot includes a simple HTTP server in `keep_alive.js` which helps with keeping the bot running on hosting platforms that require regular HTTP traffic.
 This server runs on port 8080 and responds with "I'm alive :D" to any incoming requests.

 ## Dependencies